ssantichaivekin/prolog-grader/Readme.md

 ```

 Remark :
+1. Becareful!
+This grader is very sensitive to filenames and file
+   extensions.
+Use .pl and .txt extensions only.
-1. If you are working on windows, the grader probably wouldn't work.
+2. If you are working on windows, the grader probably wouldn't work.
-2. This grader has not been rigorously tested.
+3. This grader has not been rigorously tested.